What is marketing channel strategy? Channel surfing for the digital era

 1. Know your goals

-Knowing what you want to accomplish with each channel will allow you to put measurement strategies in place to see how successful each campaign is.
+In the business world, creating a marketing channel strategy follows the same basic idea.
+You begin by asking yourself what you hope to achieve from your marketing campaign, and which channels you’re going to be bringing your campaign to.
 For instance, to measure whether your social media strategies are getting you the engagement you need, you might look at the number of likes and comments on each post.

 2. Create a set of guidelines